Shop in stock lights for faster shipping

 The frustration that I felt in my workplace is what drove me to start creating content and allow myself to be creative with no boundaries holding me back.

-You mentioned earlier that Gantri lights are a cozy essential and we’ve seen your Cantilever Table Light become a low key star on your IG.
+You mentioned earlier that Gantri lights are a cozy essential and we’ve seen your Cantilever Table Light become a low-key star on your IG.
 What has it brought to your workspace?

 I didn’t just want to plop it on my desk because that wouldn’t really do the details justice.
 On my shelf I have the cord hanging down and you can really see how intentional every piece is.